Homemade Sunflower Seed Butter (Creamy, Easy, Nut-Free)

 What Kind of Sunflower Seeds To Use

-You can use plain raw, raw soaked and dehydrated, or roasted sunflower seeds.
+You can use plain raw, soaked and dehydrated, or roasted sunflower seeds.
 Raw seeds will make a very earthy flavored sunflower seed butter which I personally don't care for.
-Both the soaked and dehydrated and roasted seeds make an amazingly tasty finished product.
+I've made this sunflower seed butter many times using both soaked-and-dehydrated and roasted sunflower seeds.
+Roasted seeds have a deeper, toastier flavor, while soaked-and-dehydrated seeds have a milder taste.

-All or most of the benefits of the seeds being raw are lost due to the high temperatures involved when grinding, but I keep soaked and dehydrated seeds and nuts on hand always so that's often what I use.
+All or most of the benefits of the seeds being raw are lost due to the high temperatures involved when grinding, but I keep soaked and dehydrated seeds and nuts on hand pretty much all the time and because roasting takes extra time, that's typically what I use for making homemade nut and seed butters.

 Recipes Using Sunflower Butter